 Now, this is the highest tier on the OTC.
 Companies must meet a high level of financial requirements, accounting and reporting standards, be in compliance with U.S. securities laws, and have a third party sponsor introduction.
 There are roughly more than 400 companies that fit in this tier, and they have a market cap of of over $1 trillion.
-You’ll find companies like adidas and Danone trade here.
+You’ll find companies like Adidas and Danone trade here.

 The OTCQB® Venture Market

 This is the second tier on the OTC.
 Although the requirements are not as stringent as The OTCQX® Best Market, there are certain thresholds that need to be met.
-For example, companies must report to a U.S. regulator or are listed on a qualified international stock exchange.
+For example, companies must report to a U.S. regulator or be listed on a qualified international stock exchange.
 In addition, companies must conduct an annual management certification process to verify officers, directors, controlling shareholders, and shares outstanding.
 Not only that, but the minimum tick size is 1 penny, used as a way to cut down on potential stock schemes.
 Here you can find companies like Fannie Mae and Freddie Mac trade.

 The Pink® Open Market

 Generally speaking, investors need to be careful with some of these companies because of the lack of information they’re willing to disclose.
 In this tier, you’ll find stocks trading sub-penny and some of the penny stock schemes occur.
-However, OTC Markets does their best to inform investors.
+However, OTC Markets does its best to inform investors.

 You’ll see signs like this one: